Trauma Informed Therapy

 - Many people increase their use of alcohol or other substances after a trauma.
 They do this in an attempt to “self-medicate” or to block out painful memories, thoughts, or feelings related to the trauma.

-Many things we label as bad about self may be the very things that helped you to survive.
-In a trauma-informed approach, we recognize “symptoms” and “problem behaviors” as adaptations to trauma and build upon your strengths.
+Many things we label as bad about ourselves may be the very things that helped us to survive.
+In a trauma-informed therapy approach, we recognize “symptoms” and “problem behaviors” as adaptations to trauma and build upon your strengths.

-Brain based therapy informs us we need to use the whole brain on how to think differently, how to work with our body and how to work with our autonomic nervous system.
-Trauma Informed Therapy can help you build upon your brains healing potential, Terri Clinton Dichiser incorporates bottom up approaches of EMDR, somatic experiencing, mindfulness, polyvagal theory, EFIT and top down approaches such as cognitive behavioral to bring hope and healing.
+Brain-based therapy informs us that we need to use the whole brain to think differently, learn how to work with our body, and learn how to work with our autonomic nervous system.
+Trauma informed therapy in Overland Park can help you build upon your brain's healing potential.
+Terri Clinton Dichiser incorporates bottom-up approaches of EMDR, somatic experiencing, mindfulness, polyvagal theory, EFIT, and top-down approaches such as cognitive behavioral to bring hope and healing.

 - EFIT for individuals - Explore the dominant emotions and patterns in you life to uncover underlying needs and suppressed feelings.
 Individuals are guided through the process of recognizing and validating thoughts and desires to promote healing.

 - Cognitive Behavioral - Feeling distressed often distorts one’s perception of reality.
-CBT aims to identify harmful thoughts, assess whether they are an accurate depiction of reality.
+CBT aims to identify harmful thoughts and assess whether they are an accurate depiction of reality.
 Challenge irrational beliefs and behaviors.

-What if I’m not ready to schedule, but just have some questions about the trauma informed therapy process?
+What if I’m not ready to schedule but just have some questions about the trauma informed therapy in Overland Park process?

-We realize taking that first step into counseling can be a difficult one.
+We realize that taking the first step into counseling can be difficult.
 The last thing we want is for clients to feel pressured to make an appointment.
-Our goal is to provide as much information as possible so you can make the best decision on how to proceed.
+Our goal is to provide as much information as possible so you can make the best decision about how to proceed.
 There is no pressure to schedule an appointment.

 Take Charge, Inc. is located in Overland Park, KS.
-Click Here to send us an email or call with your questions and our staff will give you all the information you need about trauma informed therapy and our services.
+Click Here to send us an email or call with your questions, and our staff will give you all the information you need about trauma informed therapy in Overland Park and our services.